tuckerweibell/recipe/src/unreleased.md

 #### Documentation

 - Adds documentation for [application layout](/components/ez-app-layout).
 Closes #146.
+- Update 'Getting started' documentation to include more complete instructions around setting up Recipe to work with emotion and theming
+- Added instructions for setting up applications to import Recipe's base font
+- Update doc-site to include Recipe's font link (as per the new getting started docs) and to include the `EzGlobalStyles` within the Component playground

 #### Dependency upgrades

 #### Development workflow

 - Fixed an issue with emotion css-in-js leaking state across visual regression test runs
+- Replace manual style reset from `jest.config` in favor of using `EzGlobalStyles` component.